MarkReedZ/CppHelloWorldJson/README.md

 ## Introduction

 This is a simple hello world app for C++ using JSON.
-We're using this amazing JSON library which is a single json.hpp header file.
+We're using this amazing JSON library by Niels Lohmann which is a single json.hpp header file.

 https://github.com/nlohmann/json